-As I mentioned above, OTM options are made up of mostly time value and volatility premium.
+As I mentioned above, OTM options are mostly based on time value and volatility premium.
 Volatility is simply the propensity of the underlying stock to fluctuate in price.
-The more volatile a stock the higher the chances of it "swinging" towards your strike price.
+The more volatile a stock, the higher the chances of it "swinging" towards your strike price.

 The higher the overall implied volatility, or Vega, the more value an option has.
 Generally speaking, if implied volatility decreases then your call option could lose value even if the stock rallies.

-I bet you never thought interest rates effect an option's price, right?
-Well they do to a certain extent, and it's another Greek - Rho.
-As interest rates rise call option premiums increase.
+I bet you never thought interest rates affect an option's price, right?
+Well, they do to a certain extent, and it's another Greek - Rho.
+As interest rates rise, call option premiums increase.